javaro19/javaro19/README.md

 </p>

-## 🌸 CfelTeam
+## 🌸 ShizWare

 > *“Technology with heart and creativity.”*

 - 💖 Hi!
 I’m **Javarek** - a passionate programmer and entrepreneur who loves blending technology with emotion and creativity.
-- 💼 Currently serving as the **C.E.O. of CfelTeam**, where we focus on innovation and creating truly unique projects.
+- 💼 Currently serving as the **C.E.O of ShizWare**, where we focus on innovation and creating truly unique projects.
 - 🌱 I enjoy exploring new technologies, combining code with design, and giving every project its own distinctive personality.
 - 🧩 My main technical skills include:
   - Frontend: **HTML**, **CSS**